mjoppich/bioGUI/doc/biogui_idea.rst

 How does bioGUI work?
 *********************

-*bioGUI* heavily relies on the philosophy that everything is a network.
+*bioGUI* relies on the philosophy that the visual appearance as well as the assembly of the command line arguments can be represented as a network.
 Especially templates are seen as network, both in their visual description but most importantly also in the execution model.

 .. _biogui_install_modules :